ONLINE HELP

 AndroidAndroid Widget This parameter can correspond to a full path or a path relative to the current directory (returned by fCurrentDir).
 This parameter is case-sensitive.

 Reminder: In Android, the file system is read-only on the device and on the emulator.
-An application can only write to its setup directory or one of its subdirectories, as well as to the external memory (SDCard).
+An application can only write to its installation directory or one of its subdirectories, as well as to the external memory (SDCard).

 iPhone/iPadIOS WidgetMac Catalyst This parameter can correspond to a full path or a path relative to the current directory (returned by fCurrentDir).
 This parameter is case-sensitive.